Vorrei spiegarvi, oh Dio!: Music

 "Ah, spiegarti, oh Dio" was written as a draft for this work just a few days before; it resembles more a piano reduction than a genuine work for piano and soprano.
 For the final version, the text of the first slow section was changed considerably.

-The aria is scored for oboe I and II, bassoon I and II, horn I in D, horn II in A, and strings.
+The aria is scored for 2 oboes, 2 bassoons, 2 horns (1 each in D and in A), and strings.
 The work is 151 bars long and takes about seven minutes to perform.
 The key signature is A major.
 The aria is divided into three parts; the first part with a time signature of alla breve and a tempo direction of adagio, ends in bar 80 after a reprise of the initial stanza.
 The second part is in the time signature of common time and a tempo indication of allegro; at bar 124, the tempo accelerates to più allegro to the words of the last stanza.
-The aria has a vocal range of 2 octaves plus a fourth (or 2 900 cents), from E_{6} to B_{3}; the latter note is a whole note in bar 135, followed immediately by a whole note D_{6}, an interval of 2 octaves plus a minor third.
+The aria has a vocal range of 2 octaves plus a fourth (or 2,900 cents), from E_{6} to B_{3}; the latter note is a whole note in bar 135, followed immediately by a whole note D_{6}, an interval of 2 octaves plus a minor third.